 - A Knight is the only chess piece that can jump over the other chess piece and moves in the typical L shape.

-- A Pawn can move two squares in one move but only on its first move.
-In the rest it can move in each move.
-It captures another pawn diagonally.
+- A Pawn can move two squares but only on its first move.
+In the rest of the game, it moves one square in each move.
+It captures any opponent chess piece, diagonally.

 - A chess piece is captured whenever another chess piece occupies its square.